AnimMouse/Cloudflare-Pages-Variable-Action/README.md

 Update or get Cloudflare Pages variables using GitHub Actions.

 ## Usage
-Create a Cloudflare API token with Cloudflare Pages permission and paste it to `CF_API_TOKEN` secret.
+Create a Cloudflare API token with Cloudflare Pages permission and paste it to `CLOUDFLARE_API_TOKEN` secret.

 ### Update variable value
 ```yaml